Jack Suwinski Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in the league.
+- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 4.15 team ERA ranks 13th across all league pitching staffs.
+- The Cubs have the 11th-ranked team ERA across all league pitching staffs (4.04).

-- Cubs pitchers combine to surrender 70 home runs (one per game), the ninth-fewest in the league.
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (72 total, one per game).

-- In his most recent appearance on Saturday against the San Francisco Giants, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering six hits.
+- In his last appearance on Friday, the right-hander tossed six innings against the Pittsburgh Pirates, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.